alivk/dictation-database/vocabulary/vocabulary-p2english-onetargethap243.md

-ingredient | a component of a mixture or compound grace | elegance and beauty of movement or expression horror | intense and profound fear delight | a feeling of extreme pleasure or satisfaction
+ingredient | a component of a mixture or compound grace | elegance and beauty of movement or expression horror | intense and profound fear delight | a feeling of extreme pleasure and satisfaction
 ```